mtvbrianking/multi-auth/readme.md

 **Check routes:**

-To find out which new routes have been created for your guard
+To find out which routes have been created for your guard

 `$ php artisan route:list`